Robp773/Time--pent/README.md

 # Directions

 The app's interface has three columns for the user to interact with.
-The 'Recorded Expenses' column is for keeping track of things that you have already done.
+The 'Records' column is for keeping track of things that you have already done.
 For example if it's 7:30 AM and you just woke up and took a walk, you would record 'sleep' and 'walk', how long in minutes each task took, and other descriptive details of these events.

-The planned column is to organize future events that you plan on doing but have not yet had a chance to complete.
-When you complete one of these future events, you can add them to the recorded section to signify that they have actually happened.
+The To Do's column is to organize future events that you plan on doing but have not yet had a chance to complete.
+When you complete one of these future events, you can mark them as completed to send them to the records.

 The last column is the totals section which basically does all of the math for the app.
 The resulting totals give the user some information to further plan the remainder of the day.
-As data is entered into the app and time passes, the charts at the top of each of the columns will change to represent the different metrics tracked.
+As data is entered into the app and time passes, the charts at the top of each column will change to represent the different metrics being tracked.

 ## Built With